Ground Water Frequently Asked Questions

 When is my well considered complete?

-A spring is considered complete when it has been developed and the water is beneficially used.
+The SEO considers a well "complete" when it is possible to install a pump and pump water.
+A spring is considered complete when it has been developed and the water first used.

 Can I write one check when I submit multiple applications?